neorning97/Master-s-thesis/scripts/radial_genedistance/README.md

 # Nuclear Distance Analysis

-Scripts for computing and comparing the **radial nuclear position** of translocated genes in Chrom3D polymer structural models — i.e. how far each gene is from the nuclear centre before and after a chromosomal translocation.
+Scripts for computing and comparing the **radial nuclear position** of translocated genes in Chrom3D polymer structural models, i.e. how far each gene is from the nuclear centre before and after a chromosomal translocation.

 This analysis is a companion to the gene-pair distance pipeline